larriant/thepheonixproject/alienation.md

 ## Generator Functions
 + Spread of individual values.
 + Private Property
 + Anomie: a condition in which society provides little moral guidance to individuals.
 It is the breakdown of social bonds between an individual and the community.
-Popularised by French sociologist Émile Durkheim.^2
+Popularised by French sociologist Émile Durkheim.

 # References
 1. [Bowling Alone][1] by Robert Putnam